 Here’s one thing that every single business can do to begin automating the small things, and focusing on what they’re best at.

-Build FAQ email templates for the questions you have to answer most commonly.
-I think most of us have had this experience-
+Build an Keap FAQ Campaign with FAQ email templates for the questions you have to answer most commonly.
+I think most of us have had this experience:

 You receive an email from a prospect with a question about your product, or your pricing, or your event dates.
 And you realize that this email looks remarkably similar to one you received last week.
 So you spend 30-45 seconds searching through your sent folder for the email you already composed, you copy the text from that one, paste it into a reply, spend another 30 seconds proofreading it, editing, and then queue it up and send it out.
 If you’re really good, you then make a note on that contact in your CRM to log the interaction.
 Then, pat yourself on the back for feeling clever and pour yourself another mojito.